Bmr55/My-Malloc/README.md

 # My-Malloc
-An implementation of c functions malloc and free.
+An implementation of the c functions malloc and free.